How Libbulletjme works

 Discrete time and collision detection

-Each time step consists of 4 phases:
+Each simulation step consists of 4 phases:

 1. forward dynamics part one, to apply known forces and torques and predict the next position of each collision object,